Website icon Xpert.Digital

 Analysis of the article on multipolarity and hegemony in the context of the current world situation

-Similarities with current research: Multipolarity as a phase of instability
+Agreements with current research: Multipolarity as a phase of instability

-• In 2024, international organizations recorded over 170,700 deaths from armed conflict, with projections of over 230,000 by the end of 2024
+• In 2024, international organizations recorded over 170,700 deaths due to armed conflict, with forecasts of over 230,000 by the end of 2024.

 • Nine active wars were registered in 2023 (Ukraine, Gaza, Sudan, Myanmar, Burkina Faso, Nigeria, Somalia, Ethiopia, Syria)

-• More than 122 million people are currently fleeing war and violence
+• More than 122 million people are currently fleeing war and violence.

 Hegemonic transformation as a recognizable pattern